ligato/docs/docs/user-guide/concepts.md

 More information: [fileDB documentation][filedb-plugin]

 fileDB is unique in that it uses the host OS filesystem as a database.
 The key-value configuration is stored in text files in a defined path.
 The fileDB connector works like any other KV data store connector.
-It reacts on data change events (file edits) in real time and supports all kvdb features including resync, versioning, and microservice labels.
+It reacts on data change events (file edits) in real time and supports all KV data store features including resync, versioning, and microservice labels.

 fileDB is not a process, so it does not need to be started.
 The VPP agent only requires  correct permissions to access configuration files, and write access if the status is published.